tock/tock/doc/courses/rustconf/presentation/slides.md

   1. What kinds of binaries exist on a Tock board?
 Hint: There are three, and only two can be programmed using `tockloader`.

-  2. What are the differences between capsules and processes?
-What performance and memory overhead does each entail?
-Why would you choose to write something as a process instead of a capsule and vice versa?
+  2. Can you point to the chip on the Hail that runs the Tock kernel?
+How about the processes?

-  3. Is it acceptable for a process to enter an infinte loop?
-What about a capsule?
+  3. What steps would you follow to program a processes onto Hail?
+What about to replace the kernel?

 ## Hands-on: Set-up development environment